Leoncio Evasco Jr.

-Leoncio "Jun" Badilla Evasco Jr. (born March 29, 1944) is a Filipino politician who served as Secretary of the Cabinet from 2016 to 2018 and is currently the Presidential Adviser on Streamlining of Government Processes under the Duterte administration since 2020.
+Leoncio "Jun" Badilla Evasco Jr. (born March 29, 1944) is a Filipino politician who served as Secretary of the Cabinet from 2016 to 2018 and was the Presidential Adviser on Streamlining of Government Processes under the Duterte administration from 2020 to 2022.
 Before he was appointed as the Cabinet secretary, he was the Mayor of Maribojoc town in Bohol from 2007 to 2016.
 He was an ordained priest, being ordained in 1970, when he joined the Communist Party of the Philippines and its armed wing, the New People's Army, in 1974.

 Early life and education

 Evasco was born in Maribojoc in Bohol province on March 29, 1944.
 He finished his AB degree in Philosophy and Theology in Seminario Mayor de San Carlos in Cebu City in 1966 and 1970, respectively.
 He obtained a master's degree in Ateneo de Davao University.

 Career

 Evasco was ordained a priest in 1970.
 He was assigned as priest in Dauis, Baclayon and Catigbian all in Bohol.
 A raid by soldiers in his convent in Catigbian in 1974 pushed him to join the underground Communist Party of the Philippines and its armed wing, the New People's Army.
 In 1983 he was caught while presiding over the wedding of a comrade in Midsayap, North Cotabato.
 He was tortured and four of his those arrested with him was summarily executed.
 Evasco was prosecuted by then prosecutor Rodrigo Duterte for rebellion.
 Following the EDSA People Power Revolution he was one of the political detainees ordered released from jail by then President Cory Aquino.
 After his release, Evasco worked as secretary general of Samahan ng Ex-Detainees Laban sa Detensyon at Aresto.
 He served as campaign manager of Duterte when he run in 1988 mayoral elections.
 He served as OIC of the city engineer's office from 1989 to 1990.
 Evasco headed the economic enterprise office before being appointed as chief of staff of Duterte.